AngusMcLure/PoolPoweR/README.md

 Power and sample size calculations for surveys using pool testing (AKA group testing).

 This package is under construction.
-Though we are fairly confident that implenented code is correct it is unstable.
+Though we are fairly confident that implemented code is correct it is unstable.
 Names of functions, inputs, and outputs may change quickly.
 Use at your own risk!

 ## Installation
 ```r